kirstencurrie/cf_instacart/README.md

   - Orders
   - Customers

-The data sets can be located here: "The Instacart Online Grocery Shopping Dataset 2017”, Accessed originally from [www.instacart.com/datasets/grocery-shopping-2017] via Kaggle on 1.9.25
+The data sets can be located here: "The Instacart Online Grocery Shopping Dataset 2017”, Accessed originally {from here](www.instacart.com/datasets/grocery-shopping-2017) via Kaggle on 1.9.25

 ## Tools